Iran Air: The Islamic Revolution

 As a result of economic sanctions against Iran, Iran Air was unable to expand or replace its fleet.
+The airline as such saw little progress during this time as planes had to be parted out.
+In 1980 the airline changed its official name to Islamic Republic of Iran Airlines and carried 1.7 million passengers that year.
+The airline had suffered its worst accident to date in the year of 1988 when Iran Air flight 655 was shot down killing 290 people.
 The last time Iran Air was delivered brand-new Western aircraft prior to the 2016 lifting of nuclear-related sanctions was in 1994 when it received two Airbus A300-B4s in compensation for the downing of Iran Air Flight 655 by an American cruiser in 1988.

-In 2001, Iran Air purchased six second-hand Airbus A300s from Turkey, but only after two years, all six of them ended up grounded at airports in Tehran, Mashhad and Moscow.
+In 2001, Iran Air purchased six second-hand Airbus A300s from Turkey, but after only two years, all six of them ended up grounded at airports in Tehran, Mashhad and Moscow.
 This caused significant controversy in Iran where officials cited GE engine design flaw and subsequent overheating as the reason for grounding the planes.
 One of these six planes was later confirmed to have returned to service by 2010.